-- Describe your relationship with employers in key industry clusters and the specific roles employers will play in the region. - Describe past outcomes and how you have developed internships, job shadows, occupational skills training, apprenticeships, work experience, placement in employment and /or other work-based learning outcomes with employer partners. - Describe your approach to job placement and how the business service representative will be used to identify employment and work-based learning opportunities for program participants.
+- Describe your relationship with employers in key industry clusters and the specific roles employers will play in the local area. - Describe past outcomes and how you have developed internships, job shadows, occupational skills training, apprenticeships, work experience, placement in employment and /or other work-based learning outcomes with employer partners. - Describe your approach to job placement and how the business service representative will be used to identify employment and work-based learning opportunities for program participants.

-Program Components (40 points)
+• Program Components (54 points)